-In addition to "Native Species Recommended for Site Restoration within the Mid-Boreal Upland, Mid-Boreal Lowland and Boreal Transition EcoRegions of Saskatchewan" (Adam L. Kosowan and Jim R. Smith in January, 2004), other resources may be used to assist in determining the appropriate species for a site and seed source availability.
+In addition to "Native Species Recommended for Site Restoration within the Mid-Boreal Upland, Mid-Boreal Lowland and Boreal Transition EcoRegions of Saskatchewan" (Adam L. Kosowan and Jim R. Smith in January 2004), other resources may be used in determining the appropriate species and seed source availability.